 L6334W: Overalignment <overalignment> for region <regname> cannot be negative.
-See the following in the armlink User Guide:

 Overalignment of execution regions and input sections.

 L6335W: ARM interworking code in <objname>(<secname>) may contain invalid tailcalls to ARM non-interworking code.

 The compiler is able to perform tailcall optimization for improved code size and performance.
 However, there is a problematic sequence for Armv4T code in which a T32 interworking (IW) function calls (by a veneer) an A32 IW function, which tailcalls an A32 non-interworking (~IW) function.
 The return from the A32 non-IW function can pop the return address off the stack into the PC instead of using the correct BX instruction.
 The linker can detect this situation and report this warning.